 Cogwheel plays an important part in the provision of mental health support in the charitable sector in Cambridge and in the county.
-The charity operates from its main centre in leased premises in Norfolk Street in Cambridge and has two satellite locations in Sawston and Ely.
+The charity operates from its main centre within the Cambridge & District Citizens Advice in Devonshire Road in Cambridge and has two satellite locations in Sawston and Ely.

-In 2019, Cogwheel was contacted by over 600 people and provided 4,782 affordable assessments and sessions for adults who would be economically excluded from accessing private counselling, which can cost upwards of £50/£60 per session.
-Nearly half of Cogwheel’s clients pay the minimum contribution, which is now £20 per session.
-In addition, Cogwheel provided nearly 100 children and family sessions, which were much valued.
+In 2022, Cogwheel was contacted by over 250 people and provided over 3,725 affordable assessments and sessions for adults who would be economically excluded from accessing private counselling, which can cost upwards of £50/£60 per session.
+Nearly half of Cogwheel’s clients pay the minimum contribution, which is now £27 per session.
+In addition, Cogwheel provided 255 sessions for children and young people, which were much valued.

 Counselling at Cogwheel can make a dramatic difference to people’s wellbeing.
-From client feedback in 2019, at the start of counselling 46% of people were severely or moderately severely distressed, while by the end of their counselling only 12% of people were in these categories.
+In our most recent survey, at the start of counselling 46% of people were severely or moderately severely distressed, while by the end of their counselling only 12% of people were in these categories.

-Counselling sessions are provided by a team of about 40 counsellors who are either fully qualified or in the very final stages of their training and are managed by Cogwheel’s Head of Counselling.
+Counselling sessions are provided by a team of about 40 counsellors who are either fully qualified or in the very final stages of their training and are managed by Cogwheel’s Head of Services.

 The work of Cogwheel Counselling is dependent on both the organisations, trusts and individuals who support us financially and client contributions for sessions.